Student Code of Conduct

 C. Interim Suspension

-In certain circumstances, the Vice-President of Student Support Services and Institutional Research or a designee may impose a College suspension prior to the hearing before a committee.
+In certain circumstances, the Vice-President of Academics and Institutional Research or a designee may impose a College suspension prior to the hearing before a committee.

-A decision reached by the committee or a sanction imposed by the Vice-President of Student Support Services and Institutional Research may be appealed in accordance with the Student Grievance procedures.
-A copy of this process may be obtained from the office of the Vice-President of Student Support Services and Institutional Research.
+A decision reached by the committee or a sanction imposed by the Vice-President of Academics and Institutional Research may be appealed in accordance with the Student Grievance procedures.
+A copy of this process may be obtained from the office of the Vice-President of Academics and Institutional Research.